ooni/ooni.org/content/post/2025-event-india-test-list/index.md

 We also observed several political parties increasing their online presence.
 Most political parties have upgraded to better top-level domains.
 But a lot of them still lacked a secure certificate (likely due to the usage of [National Indian Root CA](https://cca.gov.in/)).

-The table below shares an overview of the [changes and updates](https://github.com/citizenlab/test-lists/pull/1983) to the list contributed by the community members during the two-day workshop hosted by the Baochchao Project.
+The table below shares an overview of the [changes and updates](https://github.com/citizenlab/test-lists/pull/1983) to the list contributed by the community members during the two-day workshop.

 | Code | Category Description                  | New URLs | Updated to HTTPS | Moved to Global list | Recommended for deletion | Domain Updated | Category updated |
 |------|---------------------------------------|----------|------------------|----------------------|--------------------------|----------------|------------------|